CBIIT/INS-Data/README.md

-## Projects
+## Gather Projects

+**This step derives projects from the grants data gathered from [NIH RePORTER](https://reporter.nih.gov/).
+All projects are associated with at least one program.**

+**Projects** are the primary unit of collaborative research effort, sometimes also known as core projects or parent projects.
+Projects receive funding from awards to conduct research and produce outputs, often across multiple years.

+Within INS, projects are organized as a grouping of grants with identical Activity Code, Institute Code, and Serial Number.

+**Examples**
+- [U24CA209999](https://reporter.nih.gov/search/DvzsIDCVf0u9UAR7mykmnA/projects) | Monitoring tumor subclonal heterogeneity over time and space
+- [U10CA031946](https://reporter.nih.gov/search/dCmUr6fTQki-RDNTHA81TA/projects) | Cancer and Leukemia Group B

+### Project Workflow
-All projects processing is handled within the `gather_project_data.py` module.

-It can be run as an independent process with the command:
+All projects processing is handled within the `gather_project_data.py` module and can be run as an independent process with the command:
 ```
 python modules/gather_project_data.py
 ```